-Mechanical Foundations with VEX EDR V5
+Mechanical Foundations with VEX V5

 Learn how components of a robot connect and transfer motion